ayush-agarwal-0502/Starbucks-Customer-Segmentation/README.md

 # Starbucks-Customer-Segmentation
-Customer segmentation for Starbucks reward program members on the basis of their reactions to offers, to further design marketing strategies accordingly
+Customer segmentation for Starbucks reward program members on the basis of their reactions to offers, to further assist marketing team design marketing strategies accordingly

 I watched the netflix documentary __"The Social Dilemma"__ and got fascinated by how marketing strategies use Data Science in our era of Big Data.